npm/npmo-docs/tutorials/npm-Enterprise-on-a-closed-network.md

 Download the latest release of Replicated from [replicated official site](https://s3.amazonaws.com/replicated-airgap-work/replicated.tar.gz) and move it to the VM running on your closed network.

-Run the commands below.
+Run the commands below:

 ```
  tar xzvf replicated.tar.gz
  cat ./install.sh | sudo bash -s airgap

 ```
-On your request, we will enable the air-gap solution for your npm Enterprise server license and also provide you the air-gap enabled license (.rli) file for activating your Enterprise server.
+You can request that we enable the air-gap solution for your npm Enterprise server license and also provide you the air-gap enabled license (.rli) file for activating your Enterprise server.

-Along with that will also provide you the download link and password for the air-gap package.
+Along with that we will also provide you the download link and password for the air-gap package.

 Move both these files to your VM running on a closed network.